Cervas drafts maps for Congress, state Senate

 For state Sen. Alessandra Biaggi (D-Bronx), who has been running for Congress in the district, the new draft poses an issue, since it no longer includes Westchester; she lives in Pelham.
 She has yet to comment on the matter.

-In western and mid-Queens, what was poised to be one the most competitive primary races of the year has changed drastically.
+In western and mid-Queens, what was poised to be one the most competitive primary races of the year has gone out the window.
 The Legislature had moved Senate District 17 from southern Brooklyn farther north, including parts of Long Island City, Ridgewood, Glendale and Greenpoint.
 Both former Councilwoman Elizabeth Crowley and Community Board 4 member Kristen Gonzalez had thrown their hats in the ring.

 But Cervas’ map moves SD 17 back to Brooklyn, nowhere near either of the candidates’ homes.
-Both Crowley and Gonzalez has since announced that she will instead run in the newly created District 59, which includes Long Island City, Astoria, Greenpoint and even parts of Manhattan.
+Both Crowley and Gonzalez have since announced that they will instead run in the newly created District 59, which includes Long Island City, Astoria, Greenpoint and even parts of Manhattan.

-UPDATE: This article has been updated to note Councilwoman Crowley's decision to run for District 59.
+While Gonzalez lives in Long Island City, Crowley lives in Glendale, which is proposed to be in SD 15.
+On that, the Crowley campaign did not respond to the Chronicle’s request for comment.

 (0) comments